 Requirements Engineering Made Faster, Easier and More Consistent

 Ultra cited several QVscribe features as being especially useful to them.
 Chief amongst these was QVscribe’s Quality Analysis, which accelerates identification and correction of requirements errors, but that also provided Ultra with an unexpected benefit: on-the-job training.
 “I was relatively new to writing requirements, and I was happy to have a tool that would not only identify deficiencies in my requirements, but also help me learn the big do’s and don’ts of requirement writing,” said Abigail LeFrank.
 “We have references on good requirement writing, but QVscribe is faster.”

 Ultra Electronics Maritime System’s engineers also liked QVscribe’s Unit Consistency Analysis and Configuration window.
 The Unit Consistency Analysis helped the engineers quickly verify that all requirements were expressed using the correct units of measurement.
 The Configuration window allowed them to specify which measurement units should be used, and to add or exclude trigger words from the quality analysis.
 “In one instance, we were dealing with requirements that referred to various standards documents, so we temporarily removed the word ‘standard’ from the vague words list,” Abigail LeFrank noted.
 “Doing so eliminated numerous false detections and made it easier to find real problems.”

-QVscribe’s Report Generation capabilities, on the other hand, provides a detailed, on-demand report of the analysis performed enabling users to share analyses with colleagues and managers, and creating an artefact that can be used for quality assurance purposes.
+QVscribe’s Report Generation capabilities, on the other hand, provide a detailed, on-demand report of the analysis performed enabling users to share analyses with colleagues and managers.
+As well as creating an artifact that can be used for quality assurance purposes.